jcweiss2/risk_primer/Framing/Hello.md

 You raise this with Doe II, who says this is always how it has been done.
 To assuage you, he offers to run a classification algorithm instead, in case it is simply a problem with the pesky survival formulation.
 Furthermore, he assures you that his data is perfectly collected for  one year (no censorship).

-You reflect on Doe II'
+You reflect on Doe II's offer.
+You
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NjcwMjI1MSwtMTg0MjgyMjQ5NiwtMj
+eyJoaXN0b3J5IjpbLTMzOTU3MzE0OCwtMTg0MjgyMjQ5NiwtMj
 AwNDExMjE0OCwtOTQwMzYzODkyLC0xMjA0NjYyNjMxLC0xMjAw
 NjQyNDIsNDAxOTYyOTkxLDgzOTMwMzM3N119
 -->